pyscaffold/pyscaffold/docs/extensions.rst

     file operation and other options.

-Finally, while it is simple to represent file contents as a string directly, most of he times we want to *customize* them according to the project parameters being created (e.g. package or author's name).
+Finally, while it is simple to represent file contents as a string directly, most of the times we want to *customize* them according to the project parameters being created (e.g. package or author's name).
 So PyScaffold also accepts :obj:`string.Template` objects and functions (with a single :obj:`dict` argument and a :obj:`str` return value) to be used as contents.
 These templates